-Overseas students must provide evidence of proficiency in English - IELTS 6.5 band score (with no element below 6.0) or above are proof of this.
+Overseas students must provide evidence of proficiency in English - IELTS 6.5 band score (minimum of 6.5 for reading and writing and no less than 6.0 for the speaking and listening components) or above are proof of this.

 BSc (Hons) graduates with a 2:1 or above in Exercise or Health Sciences; Sport Science; Biological Sciences equivalent with an emphasis on human physiology.

 Accreditation of Prior Learning (APL)

 The Accreditation of Prior Learning (APL) process could help you to make your work and life experience count.
 The APL process can be used for entry onto courses or to give you exemptions from parts of your course.

 Two forms of APL may be used for entry: the Accreditation of Prior Certificated Learning (APCL) or the Accreditation of Prior Experiential Learning (APEL).

 APEL: Sports injury practitioners with lower formal academic qualification will be assessed on suitability to enrol on this programme based on experience and vocational qualifications and via interview.